pyston/pyston_v1/docs/INSTALLING.md

 ../binutils-2.24/configure --enable-gold --enable-plugins --disable-werror make all-gold -j4
 ```

-If that last step fails due to complaints about YYSTYPE, try upgrading or installing bison (`sudo apt-get install bison`), removing the binutils-2.24-build directory, and configure + make again.

 ### perf
 The `perf` tool is the best way we've found to profile JIT'd code; you can find more details in docs/PROFILING.